nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Help command was not specified with a valid command
+Command was not provided
   * 2a1.
 Connections show all available commands

       Use case ends.

 * 2b.
-Help command was supplied with an invalid command
+Command provided is invalid
   * 2a1.
 Connections display an error message followed by a list of valid commands

   Use case ends.